finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Start Periodic Sync

 This is to be called only on a successful response to `createUser` method's callback.
 On calling this the syncs will start for all the data sources configured as per permissions.
-The method below syncs data in the background at regular intervals:
+The method below syncs data in the background at regular intervals.

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>